cloudfoundry/cf-acceptance-tests/README.md

 To run the CF Acceptance tests, you will need:
 - a running CF instance
-- credentials for an Admin user
+- credentials for an Admin user.
+This admin user must have the "doppler.firehose" scope for the loggregator firehose tests to pass.
 - an environment variable `$CONFIG` which points to a `.json` file that contains the application domain

 The following script will configure these prerequisites for a [bosh-lite](https://github.com/cloudfoundry/bosh-lite)